dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Reviewed source code from Adrian related with Python scripting for creating line on surfaces
   - Restructured example script file to be based on workbenches
-  - Revised function to execute python script file to recognized system variables
+  - Revised function to execute Python script file to recognized system variables
-  - Researched methods to reload python modules
+  - Researched methods to reload Python modules

 ## 2022-03-08